NDALC is responsible for implementing the following programs in Nevada:

 Protection and Advocacy for Individuals with Traumatic Brain Injury (PATBI)

 Created by the Traumatic Brain Injury (TBI) Act authorized as part of the Children’s Health Act of 2000, this program’s purpose is to expand advocacy services for individuals with traumatic brain injuries and to expand the service delivery system for this group of individuals.
-Administered by Health Resources and Services Administration, U.S. Department of Health and Human Services.
+Administered by Administration for Community Living and U.S. Department of Health & Human Services.

 Protection and Advocacy for Voting Access (PAVA)

 Created in 2002 when Congress enacted the Help America Vote Act (HAVA) NDALC seeks to ensure the full participation in the electoral process for individuals with disabilities, including registering to vote, casting a vote and accessing polling sites.
-Administered by the Administration on Intellectual and Developmental Disabilities, Administration for Community Living and U.S. Department of Health and Human Services.
+Administered by the Administration for Community Living and U.S. Department of Health & Human Services.

 Client Assistance Program (CAP)